theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

     Alternatively, you can use **yarn** instead of **npm** by following the instructions here: [https://classic.yarnpkg.com/lang/en/docs/getting-started/](https://classic.yarnpkg.com/lang/en/docs/getting-started/).

-4. **Geth** (Optional, used only at the IPC provider example)
+4. **Gzond** (Optional, used only at the IPC provider example)

-    Geth (go-ethereum) is an Ethereum execution client meaning it handles transactions, deployment and execution of smart contracts and contains an embedded computer known as the Ethereum Virtual Machine.
+    Gzond (go-zond) is an Zond execution client meaning it handles transactions, deployment and execution of smart contracts and contains an embedded computer known as the Ethereum Virtual Machine.
 You can install it by following the instructions here: [https://geth.ethereum.org/docs/getting-started/installing-geth](https://geth.ethereum.org/docs/getting-started/installing-geth)

 ## Types of Providers